One of the biggest issues in content marketing today is the problem of rehashed pieces of content.

 Otherwise we’d lose them, which could lead to a couple of consequences, like leads and customers that could’ve come from those ideas if we had written on them, relevant people, prospects or brands that could’ve noticed us, etc.

 So you need to always jot down useful and interesting ideas.
 In other words, you should always have a notepad—of any sort—on you per time.
 It could be your phone, a small diary, etc. Just make sure you’re ready.

 In a nutshell: Find topic ideas that people and search engines love

 Regurgitating content isn’t good for anyone––whether search engines, your audience or your business.
 When you publish them, people don’t applaud you, search engines don’t index them and most importantly, you don’t get conversions.
 Hence, work on putting out great and original content all the time.

 P.S.
 Have any tips to add on how to generate fresh ideas for content?
 Drop your comments below.
-If you like this content and need a freelance writer to help you write content of the same caliber, let’s discuss.
+If you like this content and need a freelance writer to help you write content of the same calibre, let’s discuss.